ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose_cylc.md

 !!! warning
     Before running a configuration, make sure to follow the initial setup for it (e.g., setting the correct compute project and storage resources).
 For details, follow the instructions relative to your specific model in the [Run a model](/models/run_a_model) page.

+ACCESS model suites run on [_Gadi_](https://opus.nci.org.au/display/Help/0.+Welcome+to+Gadi#id-0.WelcometoGadi-Overview) through a [PBS job] submission.
+The suites comprise several tasks, such as checking out code repositories, compiling and building the different model components, running the model, etc. The workflow of these tasks is controlled by [_Cylc_](#cylc).

-To run the configuration:
+To run the configuration, execute the following commands:

 ```
 cd ~/roses/<suite-id>
 rose suite-run
 ```

 This moves you into the configuration directory, launches the _Rose/Cylc_ configuration and opens the _Cylc_ GUI (if you are running on the login node and the GUI doesn't appear, make sure you connected with [X11 forwarding](#x11-forwarding) enabled).
+The _Cylc_ GUI allow you to view and control the different tasks in the suite as they are run.
+The _Cylc_ GUI can be safely closed without impacting the experiment run.
 If you closed the GUI and want to re-open it, run:

 ```
 cd ~/roses/<suite-id>